AKS Chorzów

 AKS Chorzów is a sports club based in Chorzów, Poland.
-It is one of the earliest sports organizations in Upper Silesia and is still well known nationally for its football and handball teams.
+It is one of the earliest sports organizations in Upper Silesia and is known nationally for its football and handball teams.
 The club also made its mark on the international stage: Halina Richter-Górecka was part of the gold medal-winning women's 100m relay team at the 1964 Tokyo Olympic Games; tennis player Danuta Wieczorek appeared at Wimbledon as a junior.